 The sound of your dog scratching in the middle of the night while you can’t do anything about it is heartbreaking, right?
-Allergies, hot spots, stomach irritations, and rashes are very common things our dogs undergo.
+Dog rashes, allergies, hot spots, and stomach irritations, are very common things our dogs undergo.
 In this article, we will focus on dog rash.

 Even though taking care of your dog’s coat and skin through omega-3 supplementation is key to prevention, you always need to be alert.
 Skin problems can very painful and need to be treated immediately since they spread rapidly.
 But, in order to treat them, you need to be able to recognize them.